 Stuff That’s Not Really Core Values

-When deciding if something is not a core value, it’s important to look at how it affects behavior and decision-making.
-Core values should guide actions and priorities, so if something doesn’t influence these aspects, it may not be a core value.
+When deciding if something is not a core value, it is essential to examine how it affects behavior and decision-making.
+Core values should guide actions and priorities, so something may not be a core value if it doesn’t influence these aspects.

 For example, financial success might seem like a core value, but it doesn’t necessarily drive behavior or priorities.
-Similarly, efficiency or hard work, while important, may not be core values if they don’t impact decision-making or guide behavior.
+Similarly, while important, efficiency or hard work may not be core values if they don’t impact decision-making or guide behavior.

 Vizologi is a revolutionary AI-generated business strategy tool that offers its users access to advanced features to create and refine start-up ideas quickly.